Back to the US: How new rules for British visitors will work after travel ban lifts

 Must I complete a passenger locator form?

-No, but expect a few more questions from your airline.
+Not until you return to the UK.
+But outbound you can expect a few more questions from your airline.
 While passenger locator forms are common across the world, to allow health authorities to keep tabs on travellers, the US is doing things differently.

 The CDC has issued a “Contact Tracing Order” that requires all airlines flying into the US to collect contact information “that will allow public health officials to follow up with inbound air travellers who are potentially infected or have been exposed to someone who is infected”.